tensorflow/tfjs-website/source/tutorials/mnist.md

 which is an array of two elements containing a batch of MNIST images and their corresponding labels.

-`TEST_BATCH_SIZE` was defined to be 1000 above, so we will be testing the model accuracy against 1000 random examples every few steps.

 ```js
 // The entire dataset doesn't fit into memory so we call fit repeatedly
 // with batches.